Checking all available options...

 • Our expertise allows us to gather and present sales data and evidence of unequal appraisals in a format that aligns with the standards required by the Camp County Appraisal District and its Appraisal Review Board.
 This targeted approach helps maximize the chance of a successful protest.

-• In 2023, the combined total tax savings from Camp County informal and formal hearings resulted in $90 thousand, up from $50 thousand in 2022.
-In 2023, property owners in Camp County contested the taxed value of 530 accounts.
+• In 2024, the combined total tax savings from Camp County informal and formal hearings was $100,000.
+In 2024, property owners in Camp County contested the taxed value of 410 accounts.

-• The percentage of protested parcels in Camp County rose from 2% in 2021 to 3% in 2023, indicating a growing number of property owners appealing their assessments.
+• The percentage of protested parcels in Camp County rose to 2% in 2024.

 Save With O’Connor